Report for America corps member Molly Born takes part in Google News Lab training at West Virginia University in January

 Among the training workshops: Google News Lab/Society of Professional Journalists led a session on using products like Google Public Data Explorer, Google Scholar and Google Trends for reporting and story visualizations.
 Trainer Samaruddin Stewart also demonstrated Google’s VR and 360-degree video capabilities.
 The Solutions Journalism Network led a session on its methodology for reporting on responses to problems, in addition to the problems themselves.
 And the City University of New York (CUNY) hosted sessions led by Carrie Brown, head of the Social Journalism Program, and Greg David, head of the Ravitch Fiscal Reporting Program.

 The orientation and training, which included a “road trip” to explore the communities where the inaugural three corps members are now working in West Virginia and Kentucky, culminated with an event where Report for America co-founder Charles Sennott moderated a panel discussion with Dana Coester of 100 Days in Appalachia, Pulitzer Prize-winner Eric Eyre of the Charleston Gazette-Mail and Roxy Todd of Inside Appalachia.

-RFA convened training for the full 2018 cohort in June in Orlando, Florida in tandem with the Investigative Reporters & Editors Conference.
+RFA convened training for the full 2018 cohort in June in Orlando, Florida in tandem with the Investigative Reporters & Editors conference.
+We also worked in tandem with IRE during a weeklong training in Houston for our 2019 corps members.